One dead, two injured in separate firing incidents in northeast Delhi | Law-Order

 Police said Ansari was shot dead over some family dispute, adding that efforts are on to nab the assailants.

-On the same day, one Manoj Sharma, 42, was shot in his cheek in Jafrabad by unidentified men over some monetary issue.
+On the same day, one Manoj Sharma, 42, was shot in his cheek in Jafrabad.

+Police on Sunday evening arrested Iqbal (29) in connection with the incident.

+They said the accused fired at the victim following an argument over spitting.

+Iqbal is a resident of Brahmpuri and was previously involved in two criminal cases, police said.

 ''Several police teams are working on the cases.
-In the incidents of Jafrabad and Khajuri Khas, the accused have been identified and efforts are on to arrest them,'' Deputy Commissioner of Police (northeast) Sanjay Kumar Sain said.
+In the incident of Khajuri Khas, the accused have been identified and efforts are on to arrest them,'' Deputy Commissioner of Police (northeast) Sanjay Kumar Sain said.

 PTI NIT SRY